Corporal punishment in schools: United Kingdom

 In state-run schools, and in private schools where at least part of the funding came from government, corporal punishment was outlawed by the British Parliament on 22 July 1986, following a 1982 ruling by the European Court of Human Rights that such punishment could no longer be administered without parental consent, and that a child's "right to education" could not be infringed by suspending children who, with parental approval, refused to submit to corporal punishment.
 In other private schools, it was banned in 1998 (England and Wales), 2000 (Scotland) and 2003 (Northern Ireland).

 In 19th-century France, caning was dubbed "The English Vice", probably because of its widespread use in British schools.
 The regular depiction of caning in British novels about school life from the 19th century onwards, as well as movies such as If...., which includes a dramatic scene of boys caned by prefects, contributed to the French perception of caning as being central to the British educational system.

 The implement used in many state and private schools in England and Wales was often a rattan cane, struck either across the student's hands, legs, or the clothed buttocks.
 It had been regularly used on boys and girls in certain schools for centuries prior to the ban.

 Sometimes, a long ruler was used on the bare legs or hands instead of a cane.
 Striking the buttocks with a rubber-soled gym shoe, or plimsoll shoe (called slippering), was also widely used.

-In Scotland, a leather strap, the tawse (sometimes called a belt), administered to the palms of the hands, was universal in state schools, but some private schools used the cane.
+In Scotland, a leather strap, the tawse, administered to the palms of the hands, was universal in state schools, but some private schools used the cane.
 This was wielded in primary as well as secondary schools for both trivial and serious offences, girls and boys.
 In a few English cities, a strap was used instead of the cane.